zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

 1. Reboot.

-1. When the system has completed booting, verify that the server is running the Manager for Lustre\* software Linux kernel, and that LNET is properly configured.
+1. When the system has completed booting, verify that the server is running the Intel® Manager for Lustre* software Linux kernel, and that LNET is properly configured.
 For example:

     ```